 On top of that, the dual focus of sufficiency on reducing resource use while increasing well-being for all, makes sufficiency a powerful lever to address further societal challenges such as rising levels of inequality, loneliness and improve people's health and well-being.
 Based on the FULFILL research we recommend making use of these narratives that go beyond energy to advocate for sufficiency on all levels (EU, national, municipal, individual).
-In the following, we give concrete examples of how sufficiency policies could look like beyond the energy sector (4.1), before zooming in on sufficiency's potential to provide well-being for all (4.2).
+In the following, we give concrete examples of how sufficiency policies could look like beyond energy demand(4.1), before zooming in on sufficiency's potential to provide well-being for all (4.2).

-4.1 Sufficiency policy beyond the energy sector
+4.1 Sufficiency policy beyond energy demand

 Investigating key policies and narratives at play in each sufficiency scenario assumption considered in T5.3 showed deep interconnexions between the investigated sufficiency scenario assumptions as well as with other environmental, health, social, and industrial policies.
 A critical recommendation arises from this analysis: sufficiency policies should not be developed in isolation; instead, they should actively explore and incorporate influential connections with other sectoral policies.
-Findings from T5.1 indicated that narratives beyond energy often have a more significant impact or serve as stronger motivators for adopting sufficient lifestyle changes (Flipo et al., 2023).
+Findings from T5.1 indicated that narratives beyond energy often have a more significant impact or serve as stronger motivators for adopting sufficient lifestyle changes (FULFILL, 2023g).

-Each of the eight sufficiency scenario assumptions investigated in T5.3 demonstrated that the adoption of targeted lifestyle changes could be achieved through policies beyond climate and energy policy, emphasizing the potential of sufficiency policies to be included across sectors (Gabert et al., 2024):
+Each of the eight sufficiency scenario assumptions investigated in T5.3 demonstrated that the adoption of targeted lifestyle changes could be achieved through policies beyond climate and energy policy, emphasizing the potential of sufficiency policies to be included across sectors (FULFILL, 2024b):